TLBlur-SGX/tlblur/README.md

 Otherwise follow the instructions from the Intel SGX SDK repository and install to `/opt/intel`.

+### SGX-Step

+Using SGX-Step requires a kernel module to be built and loaded.
+Read the instructions in the `sgx-step` repository for more information.

 ### OpenSSL

 To run the OpenSSL benchmarks, OpenSSL for SGX must be compiled with TLBlur instrumentation.